-Years ago it was thought ‘you cant teach an old dog new tricks’ and that once we had a certain way of doing things, that behaviour was set.
+Years ago it was thought ‘you can’t teach an old dog new tricks’ and that once we had a certain way of doing things, that behaviour was set.
 Neuroscience has moved on since then and we understand the brain can be changed and rewired, but that certain conditions have to occur to delete an old map and create a new one to replace it.
-If you have followed the placebo diet programme you will understand this concept.
-There are some therapeutic techniques such as TFT (thought field therapy – or “tapping”) that can help, and other techniques that reply on neurological function.
-We will be looking at a variety of ways to change how you think and feel and create new maps, but lets start today with an interesting concept, and an easy tapping exercise.
+If you have followed the Placebo Diet programme you will understand this concept.
+Therapeutic techniques such as TFT (thought field therapy – or ‘tapping’) can help, and other techniques that reply on neurological function.
+In the Placebo Diet we look at a variety of ways to change how you think and feel and create new maps, and today we have an easy tapping exercise.

 Mindfulness is an effective way to change how you make decisions and create new maps.
-Much of it is to do with association and we will look at the pleasure/pain concept in more detail in another article, but put simply, if you increase your internal experience and focus, you literally change what you see.
+Put simply, if you increase your internal experience and focus, you literally change what you see.
 We use our eyes to see, but actually when you look at your surroundings although you think you see it clearly, most of it is a blur and your eyes only clearly see about the size of your thumb pad, so your eyes send this information to the brain, which constructs the rest.

 So one way to change your mind is to literally keep your eyes on the prize; but of course it has to be a prize that you really want!
 You could flip it around and say the prize of eating an extra helping of cake is to get fatter and feel less attractive, then ask yourself if that’s a prize you want to win!